datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

 #. *What is the difference between and entity stored as a row in a table
    vs in a Sesam Dataset?*

-#. *What is the minimum required to define an entity?*